dev-madepozo/C-language/concepts/4-functions.md

   ```

   In this example, `changeValue(&x)` passes the address of `x` to the function.
 The function modifies the original value of `x` via the pointer `a`.

+## 7. Function Overloading (Not Supported in C)

+  C does not support function overloading, which is a feature present in languages like C++ where you can have multiple functions with the same name but different parameter types.
+In C, all functions must have unique names.